Chic African Culture Africa Factbook

 Directions.

-Add boiling water in a large bowl; add salt mix ingredients together well.
-Too much water and your Funge will be thin, too little water and the Funge is too thick.
+Add boiling water in a large bowl; add salt and mix ingredients well.
+Too much water and your Funge will be thin; too little water and the Funge will be too thick.
 Stirring constantly until thick paste forms.
-Funge is eaten by out pulling small pieces and squeezing it lightly to form a ball with the dough to scoop sauce.
+Funge is eaten by squeezing small pieces lightly to form a ball with the dough to scoop sauce.
 Use Funge in place of your fork and spoon.

-Did you know Portuguese is spoken in a number of African countries and is the official language in six African countries: Angola, Mozambique, Guinea-Bissau, Cabo Verde (Cape Verde), São Tomé and Príncipe and Equatorial Guinea.
-In Mozambique, 10 percent of the African population speak Portuguese as a first language.
+Did you know Portuguese is spoken in several African countries and is the official language in six African countries: Angola, Mozambique, Guinea-Bissau, Cabo Verde (Cape Verde), São Tomé and Príncipe and Equatorial Guinea.
+In Mozambique, 10 percent of the African population speaks Portuguese as a first language.

-In Cabo Verde (Cape Verde), 100 percent of the African population speak Portuguese as a first language.
+In Cabo Verde (Cape Verde), 100 percent of the African population speaks Portuguese as a first language.
 Many Africans speak Portuguese as a second language.
-The Portuguese language is the third most spoken western language after English and Spanish.
+Portuguese is the third most spoken Western language after English and Spanish.

 Chic African Culture and The African Gourmet=